reactjs/react.dev/src/content/reference/rsc/server-functions.md

 Server Functions are for use in [React Server Components](/learn/start-a-new-react-project#bleeding-edge-react-frameworks).

 **Note:** Until September 2024, we referred to all Server Functions as "Server Actions".
-If a Server Function is passed to an action then it is a Server Action, but not all Server Functions are Server Actions.
+If a Server Function is passed to an action prop or called from inside an action then it is a Server Action, but not all Server Functions are Server Actions.
 The naming in this documentation has been updated to reflect that Server Functions can be used for multiple purposes.

 </RSC>